SRV17/Getting-and-cleaning-data/README.md

 files in this repository:

-CodeBook.md: information about raw and tidy data set and elaboration made to transform them README.md: this file run_analysis.R: R script to transform raw data set in a tidy one
+-CodeBook.md: information about raw and tidy data set and elaboration made to transform them -README.md: this file
+-run_analysis.R: R script to transform raw data set in a tidy one

 How to create the tidy data set
 - download compressed raw data from the sources mentioned above